waffiqaziz/quizz/README.md

 ## Development Setup

-This guide will help you set up the Storyzz project for local development.
+This guide will help you set up the Quizz project for local development.

 ### Prerequisites